feluelle/airflow-diagrams/README.md

 ```
 Usage: airflow-diagrams generate [OPTIONS]

-  Generates <airflow-dag-id>_diagrams.py which contains the definition to
+  Generates <airflow-dag-id>_diagrams.py in <output-path> directory which
-  create a diagram.
-Run this file and you will get a rendered diagram.
+  contains the definition to create a diagram.
+Run this file and you will get
+  a rendered diagram.

 Options:
   -d, --airflow-dag-id TEXT    The dag id from which to generate the diagram.